heathsc/bs_call/README.md

 Installation
 ------------

-Before starting the installation of bscall, you should check if your system has the GSL library already installed.

 If your system does not have the hts library (htslib - used by samtools and bcftools) then you should install it before proceeding.